 Estonian startup Viveo Health offers a fully working, end-to-end telehealthcare platform that bridges insurance and healthcare.
 The startup provides an online doctor consultation platform for clinics, doctors, patients, and companies.
 It allows users to communicate with healthcare providers through video calls, as well as book appointments.
 The platform also allows users to receive medical advice, e-prescriptions, or e-referrals directly from doctors by using the app.

 Digitization is transforming medical data collection, storage, diagnostic techniques, treatment planning, surgical workflows, remote patient monitoring, and consultations.
 The volume of health and medical data is expected to increase exponentially in the coming years.
-Big data & analytics provides tools and solutions to analyze the unstructured and huge volumes of medical data.
+MedTech startups leverage big data and analytics to analyze the unstructured and huge volumes of medical data.
 It improves the patient-based services, detects diseases earlier, and generates new insights into disease mechanisms.
-Moreover, big data solutions monitor the quality of the medical and healthcare institutions, as well as enable better treatment methods.
+Moreover, big data solutions monitor the quality of processes at healthcare institutions, as well as enable better treatment methods.